If you are applying to Arkansas, the regular decision application deadline is August 1 and the fee for the application

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
 Each college has a different way of determining which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that put the most emphasis the admissions factors where you shine.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis the areas where you shine.

 |Academic GPA||Very Important|

 |Rigor of Secondary School Record||Considered|

 To apply, all applicants to Arkansas must submit the following items.
 Double check with Arkansas's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|